 curl -x sampleproxy.com:8090 -U username:password -O http:// testdomain.com/testfile.tar.gz

 In the above example, you can skip -U username:password if the proxy does not require an authentication method.

 A typical HTTP request will always contain a header.
 The HTTP header sends additional information about the remote web server along with the actual request.
-While through a browser’s developer tools you can check the header information, you can verify it using a curl command.
+Using a browser’s developer tools, you can check the header information and verify it using a cURL command.

 Below is an example of how to retrieve header information from a website.

 Using cURL, you can make a GET and a POST request.
 A GET request will be as follows: